cyrusmaz/cyrusmaz.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---

+<a href="cyrusmaz.github.io/portfolio/files/CSC_2516_Project.pdf" target="_blank">This</a>
-[This](/files/CSC_2516_Project.pdf) was my course project for CSC 2516, the graduate in neural networks offered by the University of Toronto.
+was my course project for CSC 2516, the graduate in neural networks offered by the University of Toronto.

 From the abstract: